wiredopposite/OGX-Wireless-Lite/README.md

 ## Hardware
 You can use either the official ESP32-S3 DevKit C, DevKit M, or the USB C clone that's widely available.

+## Web app
+Currently you can store up to 8 mapping profiles on your device.
+Use this web app to change button mappings, deadzone values, and joystick inversion: https://wiredopposite.github.io/OGX-Wireless-WebApp/